 Most students are looking for the best value and the most convenience.
 If you can keep your price below that of most competing landlords, you will be in demand.

-The number of students in Britain has risen dramatically in recent years, from 1.8m in 1997 to 2.5m in 2007.
-As the government pursues its target of getting 50 per cent of 17-30 year olds into higher education by 2010 (it's currently about 40 per cent), these numbers will rise further.
+The number of students in Britain has risen dramatically in recent years, from 1.8 million in 1997 to 2.5 million in 2007.
+As the Government pursues its target of getting 50 per cent of 17-30 year olds into higher education by 2010 (it's currently about 40 per cent), these numbers will rise further.

 The state of the market

 The growth of student numbers has partly been due to government initiatives encouraging more young people to study, but also to more foreign students coming to Britain.
 Participation of foreign students at universities has risen by 67 per cent in the past 10 years.
 This trend is expected to continue, with foreign student numbers rising from 15 per cent of all students in 2008 to 21 per cent in 2018.

 - 495,000 student beds in halls of residence

 - 680,000 full time students in Houses of Multiple Occupation